makevaa/dragonrip-toolbar/README.md

 # Dragonrip Toolbar

-🐵 Tampermonkey userscript to show a shortcut toolbar for the browser game [Dragonrip](https://dragonrip.com/).
+🐵 Tampermonkey userscript to show a shortcut toolbar for [the browser game Dragonrip](https://dragonrip.com/).
-The items shown, their order, and layout can be edited in the js file.
+The items shown, their order, and layout can be edited in the JS file.

 🍴 Available on GreasyFork: [greasyfork.org/en/scripts/532949-dragonrip-toolbar](https://greasyfork.org/en/scripts/532949-dragonrip-toolbar)

-## Customizing the toolbar
+## 🛠 Customizing the toolbar
 To change the toolbar contents, edit the <code>toolbarItems</code> global array.
 See the <code>toolbarItems</code> in the code to see how the keywords are used to create the toolbar.